 Crank-no-start is uniquely vulnerable to one specific mistake: excessive cranking.

-When the car won't start, the natural instinct is to crank harder, longer, more.
-Crank for 15 seconds.
-Wait 5.
-Crank for 20.
-Get angry.
-Crank for 30.
-This is exactly the wrong response, and it's how a $300 problem turns into a $1,500 one.
+When the car won't start, the instinct is to crank harder and longer.
+That's exactly wrong, and it's how a $300 problem becomes a $1,500 one.

 What excessive cranking does:

-3. Overheats the starter motor — they're rated for short bursts, not 30-second marathons.
-A starter can burn out from extended cranking, turning your no-start into a no-crank.
+- Overheats the starter motor — rated for short bursts, not 30-second marathons; extended cranking can burn one out, turning your no-start into a no-crank.

 The right approach: crank for 5-10 seconds maximum, wait 30 seconds (so the starter cools), then try once more.
 If three short attempts produce no fire, the problem isn't going to fix itself with a fourth attempt.
 Stop, diagnose, then come back.